05TharunKM/Samsung-PD-Training-/README.md

 Waveform :
 <img width="1080" alt="dc5wv.png" src="https://github.com/05TharunKM/Samsung-PD-Training-/blob/e9d96208f4be23fab7082be957a8ee72fb3a60a2/docs/assets/images3/dc5wv.png">
-When the reset is going from '1' to '0' q1 is pulled to logic '1' in next edge of clock cycle and q is pulled to logic 1 in subsequent edge of clock cycle untill and unless the reset pin goes high again.
+When the reset is going from '1' to '0' q1 is pulled to logic '1' in next edge of clock cycle and q is pulled to logic 1 in subsequent edge of clock cycle  unless the reset pin goes high again.

 Schematic:
 <img width="1080" alt="dc5syn.png" src="https://github.com/05TharunKM/Samsung-PD-Training-/blob/9a02b148108b4357bfdaf85ca28b8b889cb483f9/docs/assets/images3/dc5syn.png">
-Since the q1 and q value is changing with respect to reset and clock, tool has optimzed the design to two D  flip-flops with first flip flop D pin connected to logic '1' and its outpuut connected to input of the next flipflop.
+Since the q1 and q value is changing with respect to reset and clock, tool has optimzed the design to two D  flip-flops with first flip flop's 'D' pin connected to logic '1' and its outpuut connected to input of the next flipflop.

 </details>